JohnAustinDev/osis-converters/ReadMe.md

 **EVAL_REGEX** | Any perl regular expression to be applied to source SFM files before conversion.
 An EVAL_REGEX instruction is only effective for the RUN statements which come after it.
 The EVAL_REGEX command may be suffixed with a label or path in parenthesis and must be followed by a colon.
 A label might make organizing various kinds of changes easier, while a file path makes the EVAL_REGEX effective on only a single file.
 If an EVAL_REGEX has no regular expression, all previous EVAL_REGEX commands sharing the same label are canceled.
 Examples: `EVAL_REGEX: s/^search/replace/gm` `EVAL_REGEX(myfix): s/^search/replace/gm` `EVAL_REGEX(./sfm/file/path.sfm): s/^search/replace/gm`
 **PUNC_AS_LETTER** | DEPRECATED.
 Was used to treat a punctuation character as a letter for pattern matches.
 It is far better to use `EVAL_REGEX` to replace a punctuation character with the proper Unicode character, which will automatically be treated properly.
 **RUN** | Causes an SFM file to be converted and appended to the module's OSIS file.
 Each RUN must be followed by a colon and the file path of an SFM file to convert.
 RUN can be used more than once on the same file.
 IMPORTANT: Bible books are normally re-ordered according to the project's versification system.
 To maintain RUN Bible book order, `CustomBookOrder` must be set to true in config.conf.
 **SPECIAL_CAPITALS** | DEPRECATED.
 Was used to enforce non-standard capitalizations.
 It should only be used if absolutely necessary, since Perl Unicode is now good at doing the right thing on its own.
 It is better to use EVAL_REGEX to replace offending characters with the proper Unicode character.
-For example: `SPECIAL_CAPITALS:i->Ä° Ä±->I`.
 **VSYS_CHAPTER_SPLIT_AT** | Used when the translators split a chapter of the project's versification scheme into two chapters.
 This instruction takes the form:  `VSYS_CHAPTER_SPLIT_AT: Joel.2.28` When the OSIS file is rendered as the standard versification scheme, verses from the split onward will be appended to the end of the previous verse and given alternate chapter:verse designations.
 Verses of any following chapters will also be given alternate chapter:verse designations.
 All references to affected verses will be tagged so as to be correct in both the standard and the custom versification scheme.
 **VSYS_EMPTY** | Like `VSYS_MISSING`, but is only to be used if regular empty verse markers are included in the text.
 This instruction will only remove external scripture cross-references to the removed verses.
 **VSYS_EXTRA** | Used when translators inserted a range of verses that are not part of the project's versification scheme.
 This instruction takes the form:  `VSYS_EXTRA: Prov.18.8 <- Synodal:Prov.18.8` The left side is a verse range specifying the extra verses in the custom verse scheme, and the right side range is an optional universal address for those extra verses.
 The universal address is used to record where the extra verses originated from.
 When the OSIS file is rendered in the standard versification scheme, the additional verses will become alternate verses appended to the preceding verse, and if there are verses following the extra verses, they will be renumbered downward by the number of extra verses, and alternate verse numbers will be appended displaying the custom verse numbers.
 References to affected verses will be tagged so as to render correctly in either the standard or custom versification scheme.
 The extra verse range may be an entire chapter if it occurs at the end of a book (such as Psalm 151).
 When rendered in the standard versification scheme, an alternate chapter number will then be inserted and the entire extra chapter will be appended to the last verse of the previous chapter.